davidspiv/ColorSpaces/README.md

 # ColorSpaces
 A C++ library for working with color.
 Includes functions for converting between color models and calculating color difference.
+Focused on providing an intuitive interface that reflects the underlying color science behind the transformations.

 ### Dependencies